Travel.State.Gov > International Travel > Country Information > Tanzania International Travel Information

 Photography: Photographing military installations is forbidden.
 Individuals have been detained and/or had their cameras and film confiscated for taking pictures of hospitals, schools, bridges, industrial sites, and airports.
 Sites where photography is prohibited are not always marked.

-Animal products: In Tanzania, it is illegal to export an animal or animal part (including live or dead animal parts, such as skins and bones, feathers, or shells) without export certification from the Tanzanian government.
+Animal products: In Tanzania, it is illegal to export an animal or animal part (including live or dead animal parts, such as skins, bones, teeth, and feathers) without export certification from the Tanzanian government.
 It is also illegal to export any such products received as a gift or exchange without the correct documentation.
 The penalties can range from a fine and/or two to five years imprisonment.
-Additionally, it is illegal to gather, collect, or remove any flora or fauna, including seashells, from marine parks.
+Additionally, it is illegal to gather, collect, or remove flora or fauna, including seashells and ebony or mpingo wood.
 Penalties include a fine and/or imprisonment of up to two years.

-Safaris: Remember, these are wild animals.
+Safaris: Remember that the animals you encounter on safaris are wild.
 Their reflexes and reaction times are quicker than those of trained guides.
 Critically review and assess the protection measures offered by safari companies.
 Stay in vehicles or protected enclosures when in game parks.

 If you have chronic health problems, consider the risks before joining an extended trip in the African wilderness where emergency medical help is not readily available.